copworkshop/cpp_hackathon/README.md

             *	/update (POST) – performs an update action of the current stock ii.
 You have integrated the existing application with the webserver
         Note: The preferred approach would be to set up a webserver in a language, that can use the C++ modules directly.
 We strongly suggest Python for server and direct calls to business logic of what you initially saw as an UpdateQuality() method. iii.
-You have covered the solution with unit tests
+You have covered the solution with unit tests.